Dimchikkk/velo/Readme.md

   - headings
   - inline code
 - particles effect [native target only 🖥️]
-- filter document by text in nodes [native target only 🖥️]
+- filter documents list by text in nodes [native target only 🖥️]

 ## Run